zdannar/resume/resume.md

 __April 2015 – Present (1 year 4 months)                               Bozeman MT.__

 As a member of Pulsara, I automate application code and infrastructure deployments using principles of immutable infrastructure.
-This includes machine image creation, firewalls, network, security and backups deployed using repeatable processes without manual server administrative actions.
+I specialize in creating automated, repeatable processes to eliminate traditionally manual systems automation tasks including but not limited to: machine image creation, firewall management, network operations, security, and data archival.

 **_Company Impact:_**